WitheredGryphon/witheredgryphon.github.io/sites/vn_temp/README.md

 - Added support for content warnings for VNs (All ages, 15+, 17+, and 18+)
 - Replaced old icons in "links" section with new "button" icons

+2018-07-16 2:36 PM CDT

+- Added many more icons for store pages, switched out "links" for store sites
+- Moved old info links up to the top of the page